-This hands-on workshop, presented at your school or at the Whatcom Museum, by local historian and educator Janet Oakley, includes a PowerPoint and talk about pioneer life followed by stations on butter making, homestead life, herbs, and spinning and carding wool.
+This hands-on workshop, presented at your school or at the Whatcom Museum, is led by local historian and educator Janet Oakley and includes a PowerPoint and talk about pioneer life followed by activities such as butter making, homestead life, herbs, and spinning and carding wool.
 Cost: $100.
-Scholarships may be available through Allied Arts Education Project by contacting The Education Project at (360) 676-8548 X3.
+Scholarships may be available through Allied Arts Education Project.
+Contact The Education Project at 360.676.8548 ext.
+3.

-Experience the evolution of downtown Bellingham through historic photographs available as a "Desktop Tour" for your computer.
+Experience the evolution of downtown Bellingham through historic photographs available as a “Desktop Tour” for your computer.
 You will see how downtown has changed since the first settlers arrived in 1852.
-Photos are from the Whatcom Museum's Photo Archives.
-To take the Desktop Tour visit www.cob.org/historytours.
-An audio/mobile tour feature and a harcopy book will be coming soon!
+Photos are from the Whatcom Museum’s Photo Archives.
+To take the Desktop Tour visit the City’s web site.
+An audio/mobile tour feature and book are also available!

 Allied Arts Education Project

-This program provides art, theater, dance and hands-on history lessons by trained artist/educators to enhance the Museum experience.
-To schedule a teaching artist or hands-on history program call Allied Arts (360) 676-8548 X3.
-Grant funding may be available.
+This program provides art, theater, dance, and hands-on history lessons by trained artist/educators to enhance the Museum experience.
+To schedule a teaching artist or hands-on history program call Allied Arts 360.676.8548, ext.
+3. Grant funding may be available.

 SPARK Museum of Electrical Invention (formerly American Museum of Radio and Electricity)